How Is Paternity Established?

 In Texas, a presumed father is the man treated as the father until parentage can be formally established.
 If a child was born during a marriage, the husband is typically the presumed father.
 In certain circumstances, a man may be presumed as the father if he voluntarily fulfills the role.
 For example, by signing the birth certificate or treating the child as his own, a man may become the presumed father.

-When paternity is established, in addition to necessary financial support, the child or children have the following rights from the father:
+When paternity is established, in addition to necessary financial support, the child has the following rights from the father:

 - Right to inherit